alexanderhay2020/469/hw2/README.md

 I constructed the neuron first, to understand how it worked before really committing to manipulating the datasets.
 I followed a video and a few articles, cited below.
 The code is very similar as I used the video to learn how a neural net works conceptually.
 The next step is incorporating the data, whether its disseminating the data into a neuron or figuring out how to make more than one neuron.
 Layers will be after.

+Data was split into 3 partitions (45/45/10):

+1) input_data - this will be used while constructing the neural net

+2) validation_data - this will be used to verify whether the algorithm is over fitting the input_data and to tune parameters

+3) test_data - a small sample in which to run the algorithm on

+ds0 was chosen due to the fact that ds0's datasets are (though writing this I realize this uses ds1)

 ---------------------------------
 ## Perceptron Brekadown